Home Events + News Hockey Rink in Partnership With NJ Devils Reopens in Hoboken

 0 FacebookTwitterPinterestEmail

-At the March 20th Hoboken City Council, buried amongst the nearly 500 pages of meeting materials, was a contract formalizing a partnership between the City of Hoboken and the NHL’s New Jersey Devils.
-The agreement, which was approved by the council, will see the Devils’ contribute $240,000 for the team to take the lead on the renovation of the Multi-Service Center Roller Rink at 124 Grand Street.
-Read on for more about the agreement and what residents can expect.
+At the March 20th Hoboken City Council meeting, buried amongst the nearly 500 pages of meeting materials, was a contract formalizing a partnership between the City of Hoboken and the NHL’s New Jersey Devils.
+The agreement, which was approved by the council, saw the Devils’ contribute $240,000 for the team to take the lead on the renovation of the Multi-Service Center Roller Rink at 124 Grand Street in Hoboken.
+Following the approved partnership earlier this year, work officially started on the renovated rink on August 19th, 2024.
+Now, the rink has officially reopened as of Tuesday, October 15th.
+Read on for more about the agreement and what residents can expect from the newly-improved rink in Hoboken, New Jersey.

 About the Deal

-The New Jersey Devils will spend $240,000 on the facility and programming in Hoboken.
-Per the contract, $230,000 will go toward physical renovations of the roller rink, and another $10,000 will be spent on personnel and administration for hockey programming and instruction.
+The New Jersey Devils spent $240,000 on the facility and programming in Hoboken.
+Per the contract, $230,000 went toward physical renovations of the roller rink, and another $10,000 was spent on personnel and administration for hockey programming and instruction.
 The money is meant as a donation to the community, per the contract.

-The work on the existing facility will include ” removal and disposal of the old boarding system, patching and leveling of the rink surface and installation of dasher board curb footing, a new dasher board system and new rink flooring and acquisition of new ball hockey equipment,” per the contract.
+The work on the existing facility included “removal and disposal of the old boarding system, patching and leveling of the rink surface and installation of dasher board curb footing, a new dasher board system and new rink flooring and acquisition of new ball hockey equipment,” per the contract.

-No timeline was set for the work.
-The Hoboken Girl has reached out to the NJ Devils organization for more information and will update this piece when we hear back.
+The Hoboken Girl has reached out to the New Jersey Devils organization for more information and will update this piece when we hear back.
 The City Council’s vote to approve the contract was unanimous.

 About the Facility

 The three proposals were shared by the City in June 2023.
-This deal to renovate the roller rink is the biggest news on the topic in months, as no announcements have been made regarding which of the three final proposals were selected by the City.
+The deal to renovate the roller rink was the biggest news on the topic in months, as no announcements had been made regarding which of the three final proposals were selected by the City.
 Two of the three designs included a hockey rink.
 Plan 1, called Stacked Recreation with Rooftop Aquatics, included a multi-purpose hockey rink on the ground floor as part of a recreational pavilion.
 Plan 3, called Raised Recreation, included an open-air, covered hockey rink on the ground floor.

 Hockey in Hudson County